gbif/ipt/GMPHowToGuide.md

 * What changed in version 1.1 of the GMP since 1.0.2?
 * Example files
 * Annex
-  * Introduction to the GBIF Metadata Profile
+  * Background to the GBIF Metadata Profile
   * Metadata Elements
     * Dataset (Resource)
     * Project